-(C) Delete sections of 2.4.
+(B) Delete sections of 2.4.
 NOTE: This references NFPA 1000, NFPA 1081, NFPA 1405, NFPA 1670 and NFPA 1710.

-(D) 5.1 General.
+(C) 5.1 General.
 Prior to certification as a Fire Service Agency NFPA 1005 Marine Land-Based Fire Fighter, the requirements of NFPA 1001 Fire Fighter II, as specified by the Department.

-(E) All applicants for certification must complete a Department approved Task Book for: Marine Fire Fighting for Land Based Fire Fighters and signed off by the Agency Head or Training Officer before an applicant can qualify for certification.
+(D) All applicants for certification must complete a Department approved task book for Marine Fire Fighting for Land Based Fire Fighters.
+The task book must be approved by the Agency Head or Training Officer before an applicant can qualify for certification.

-(F) Transition Phase:
+(E) Transition Phase: